telezoic/Ophidian-Multitude-Python/README.md

 5: Terminal display will count and display access messages + urls and titles for access failures.

 6: Terminal display will write out errors.

+7: When the script is complete, the terminal will write out the total run time.

 ####Roadmap####